hsk81/protobuf-rpc-js/README.md

 ## Usage

-In the following the JS usage of the [ProtoBuf.Rpc.js] is shown, for this to work, the `api.proto` protocol file needs to be available.
-The `api.proto` simply imports the `reflector.proto` and `calculator.proto` files:
+In the following the JS usage of the [ProtoBuf.Rpc.js] is shown: For this to work, the `api.proto` protocol file needs to be available; it simply imports the `reflector.proto` and `calculator.proto` files:

 ```proto
 import public "reflector.proto";